 • Torque Angulation Referencing Guide was the original system for bonding linguals

 • Custom Lingual Appliance Set-Up Service replaced the TARG system.

 • The average treatment time for linguals is about 18 months but could be longer or shorter depending on the patient and the issue.

 Call for a Consultation

 If you think that lingual correction may be the right answer for you, then you should contact the facility right now.
 Someone will get you in as quickly as possible and conduct a full examination to see what your options are.
 You will have X-rays if you have not already had them.
 The specialist will do a physical examination on you, as well.
-The orthodontist will then sit down with you and help you to plan your recovery strategy and recommend a treatment method that he feels is appropriate for you, and then you can decide whether or not you feel that it’s right to take on that treatment.
+The orthodontist will then sit down with you and help you to plan your recovery strategy.
+Then, recommend a treatment method that he feels is appropriate for you.
+And then you can decide whether or not you feel that it’s right to take on that treatment.

 Does Age Matter [When Getting Lingual Braces?]

 I feel very fortunate to have found a profession as rewarding as the field of Orthodontics!
 For over ten years, I have enjoyed creating custom, beautiful smiles for our family of patients.
 You can even find some of our loyal patients across the country and abroad!